 What is Share Market?

-Companies need capital for functioning; so time to time, they raise funds.
+If you’re wondering why companies issue shares, the answer is simple - to raise capital that can help ensure the operations run smoothly.
 A company can raise money in a couple of ways – one is to ask existing investors to pump more funds.
 Secondly, they can receive a loan, but it increases interest payment, which is a liability.
-Instead, the company decides to launch shares in the market.
-Investors buy these shares intending to invest in the company’s growth and earn from dividend payment, which is a method of sharing profit among shareholders.
+Instead, the company decides to launch shares in the market through the IPO process or through the FPO, if IPO is already released.

-Identify your Investment Requirements:
+Identify Your Investment Requirements

-Determine the Investment Strategy:
+Determine the Investment Strategy

-After understanding the personal investment capacity, investors must analyse the stock market scenario to frame an appropriate investment strategy.
+After understanding the personal investment capacity, investors must analyse the share market scenario to frame an appropriate investment strategy.
 Individuals must identify stocks that suit their needs.
 For example, if an investor wants an additional source of income, investing in dividend paying stocks is appropriate.
 For investors who want to grow their capital, choosing growth stocks is an accurate strategy.

-Enter at the Right Time:
+Enter at the Right Time

 Entering the market at the right time is one of the most important share market basics often overlooked by investors.
 The general rule of thumb suggests that one must enter the market when it is low.

 Planning entry is based on fundamental and technical analysis.
-There is no right or wrong which analysis method you select but be careful of what you infer from the result.
+There is no right or wrong analysis method you select, but be careful of what you infer from the result.
 While selecting a stock, you mustn’t only concentrate on individual stock performance, instead look for cues from general economic performance and macro-economic factors, which might impact share performance.
 As a rule of thumb, invest in the direction of the trend.

 Most successful investors follow four data points, which are P/E ratio, P/B ratio, and Dividend Yield of NIFTY, and FII activity to identify the right entry point.

-Execute the Trade:
+Execute the Trade

 Traders can execute their orders either through offline or online share trading.
 They can place their orders on the telephone.
 If an investor chooses the offline method, he must ensure the broker has understood the order correctly to prevent any errors.

-Monitor the Portfolio:
+Monitor the Portfolio

 How To Invest in the Stock Market in India?
 (A Step-by-Step Guide)